dachcom-digital/pimcore-formbuilder/docs/71_CustomFields.md

 # Custom Fields with Events

-It's possible to add some custom fields to every form.
+It's possible to add some custom fields (we call them dynamic fields) to every form.

 > Info: It's always a good idea to use [presets](60_Presets.md) if you're using custom fields.